acgetchell/blog/content/posts/a-tale-of-two-test-frameworks.md

 That went well, but when I had a few folks look over the code, they noted the difficulty of getting the stack up and running[^1].

-> Also, [gcc] started not being able to compile the project with tests enabled.
+> Also, [gcc] started not being able to compile the project with tests enabled, which you can check by running on Docker, as given below.

 So I looked around again, and found [doctest], which was based on [Catch2] but offered [much faster compile times][2] and the model of including tests right into the code (although I opted to keep them separate, for now).
 Around this time I'd asked someone else to look at a few things in my project, so